-- Over the twelve month period to 31 December 2007, the Fixed Income Segment of the Pension Fund returned 2.98%, behind the benchmark return of 4.26% by 1.28%.
-Norges Bank have calculated a twelve month Pension Fund return for the Fixed Income Segment to be 2.96%.
-There is a 0.01% difference between BNY MAS and Norges Bank (not 0.02% as suggested by the rounded figures above).
-Please refer to Section 6 of this report for a more detailed explanation of the return deviations between BNY MAS and Norges Bank experienced during February, March and August. - On a month-by-month basis, the Pension Fund's Fixed Income Segment exceeded the benchmark in five months of the twelve month period.
-In February, June, July, August, October, November and December performance was behind benchmark.
-Outperformance was greatest during March and September where performance exceeded the benchmark by 0.15% and 0.13% respectively.
-Underperformance was greatest during August, November and December where performance was below benchmark by 0.34%, 0.55% and 0.32% respectively.
+- Over the twelve month period to 31 December 2008, the Fixed Income Segment of the Pension Fund produced a cumulative return of -0.67%, below the benchmark return of 6.07% by 6.73%.
+Norges Bank have calculated the twelve month Pension Fund return for the Fixed Income Segment to be -0.52%.
+The 0.14% difference between the cumulative twelve month return calculated by BNY MAS and that calculated by Norges Bank is mainly attributed to the transfer of bonds from JPMorgan Chase to Citigroup in October and November.
+JPMorgan Chase reported these transfers using historic exchange rates to value the bonds, while Citigroup used current exchange rates.
+The difference between BNY MAS and Norges Bank can also be attributed to the fact that Norges Bank and the custodians recorded different cashflows in July and August as a result of book keeping errors at the custodians.
+These errors have subsequently been corrected.
+Please refer to Section 6 of this report for a more detailed explanation of the return deviations between BNY MAS and Norges Bank experienced during February, March, July, August, October, November and December. - Over the twelve month period to 31 December 2008, BNY MAS reported a benchmark return of 6.07% whereas Norges Bank has reported a benchmark return of 6.08%.
+This 0.01% difference is within the tolerance stated in section 2. - On a month-by-month basis, the Pension Fund's Fixed Income Segment exceeded the benchmark in two of the twelve month periods.
+The greatest outperformance occurred in May where the Fixed Income Segment outperformed the benchmark return of -0.93% by 0.22%.
+Underperformance was greatest in September, October and November where the Fixed Income Segment underperformed the benchmark returns of -1.43%, -1.63% and 3.50% by 1.42%, 1.91% and 1.70% respectively.

-4.1.3 Pension Fund Total Returns (Norwegian Kroner)
+4.2 Pension Fund Returns (Norwegian Kroner)